dagger/dagger/docs/current/cloud/572923-get-started.md

 - It uses the client's `cacheVolume()` method to initialize a new cache volume named `node`.
 - It uses the `Container.withMountedCache()` method to mount this cache volume at the node_modules/ mount point in the container.

 Next, trigger your CI workflow by pushing a commit or opening a pull request.
-Once your CI workflow begins, browse to the *Organization Settings* -> *Organization* page of the Dagger Cloud dashboard (accessible by clicking your user profile icon in the Dagger Cloud interface) and navigate to the *Configuration* tab.
+Once your CI workflow begins, browse to the *Organizations Settings* -> *Organization* page of the Dagger Cloud dashboard (accessible by clicking your user profile icon in the Dagger Cloud interface) and navigate to the *Configuration* tab.
 You should see the newly-created volume listed and enabled.

 ![Manage volumes](/img/current/cloud/get-started/manage-volumes.png)